PinaryDevelopment/blog/_posts/general/architecture/power-of-micro-projects/2023-01-27-micro-project-1.md

 2. I ignored the retrieval of files.
 3. I didn't need to concern myself with the user interface and the validation concerns that would be much more relevant if the data was coming from the user.

-With proof of concept one out of the way, I had something of value, that took me one step closer to my initial launch goal and allowed me to move on to problem #2, namely utilizing an Azure function to perform file manipulation to reduce the sampling size and file size of each audio file.
+With the proof of concept one out of the way, I had something of value, that took me one step closer to my initial launch goal and allowed me to move on to problem #2, namely utilizing an Azure function to perform file manipulation to reduce the sampling size and file size of each audio file.